-If your Bitcoin is not delivered within 15 minutes of your purchase:
+If your Bitcoin or Litecoin is not delivered within 15 minutes of your purchase:

 - Refresh your wallet application or browser!
 If you are using a wallet app on a mobile device or desktop, close the application and relaunch it.

-- Some digital currency wallets don't show transactions until they are confirmed on the blockchain, so even though we send your Bitcoin immediately, you may not see it right away.
+- Some digital currency wallets don't show transactions until they are confirmed on the blockchain, so even though we send your Bitcoin or Litecoin immediately, you may not see it right away.
 Check your transaction on blockchain.info or blockcypher.com.
-Use your Bitcoin wallet address to search for your transaction.
+Use your crypto wallet address to search for your transaction.

-- Bitcoin transactions under $300 get batched together into blocks, which can sometimes take about 45 minutes to be reflected in your wallet.
+- Cryptocurrency transactions get batched together into blocks, which can sometimes take about 25 minutes to be reflected in your wallet.

 If there’s a separate problem, or if your transaction is not showing up on the blockchain, give us a call at 855-274-2900